Is your fireplace ready for the cold?

 As the nights grow longer and the weather gets colder, people are naturally drawn to spending more time at home.
 This is also the time of year that we turn to appliances to warm our homes, so it is critical to have those appliances cleaned and serviced to ensure they are functioning correctly and safely.

-Regular fireplace maintenance is essential for both the longevity of your fireplace and for its safe operation.
+Regular fireplace service and maintenance is essential for both the longevity of your fireplace and for its safe operation.
 It is highly recommended that you contact a licensed gas service provider to conduct maintenance on your fireplace at least once per year.

 Homeowner Checklist for Fall